Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Factorial/C _ Sum of divisors of factorial of a number.md

+## Sum of divisors of factorial of a number
 Given a number n, we need to calculate the sum of divisors of factorial of the number

 Input : 4